Gabriel's Inferno: Film adaptation

 In November 2019, it was announced that filming for a Gabriel's Inferno movie had commenced in Syracuse, New York, with Melanie Zanetti and Giulio Berruti playing Julia and Gabriel and directed and produced by Tosca Musk.
-The film was cut into 3 parts.
-The first part of Gabriel's Inferno premiered on Tosca's streaming service Passionflix on 29 May 2020; Part II was released on 31 July 2020.
-The last part was released on 19 November.
+Filming for the sequel Gabriel's Rapture began in January until February 2020 but production had to be paused due to the COVID-19 pandemic.